amperity/amperity-docs/amperity_reference/source/courier_groups.rst

           :align: left
           :class: no-scaled-link

-     - Add one (or more) couriers to the courier group.
+     - Add one (or more) couriers or bridges to the courier group.

-       For each courier in the courier group, select a courier, configure the wait time and offset, and then enable workflow alerts.
+       If you are adding a courier to the courier group workflow: For each courier you add to the courier group, select a courier, configure the wait time and offset, and then enable workflow alerts.

+       If you are adding a bridge to the courier group workflow: For each bridge you add to the courier group, select its name in the dropdown within the **Bridges** subtab.

        .. image:: ../../images/mockups-workflow-courier-group-add-couriers.png
           :width: 400 px